thfennesty/Projet_Cy/README.md

 The C-Wire project aims to provide a synthesis of energy data from a complex network based on a hierarchical system of power plants, substations, and distribution stations.
 The goal is to identify situations of overproduction, underproduction, and to calculate the distribution of energy consumed by businesses and individuals.

 ## Features
-Script Shell Mode
+- Script Shell Mode
 	•	Data Filtering: Selection of relevant information from the input CSV file.
 	•	Option Validation: Verification of passed arguments (stations, consumers, etc.).
 	•	Output File Creation: Generation of CSV files containing the results of the analysis.

-C Program Mode
+-C Program Mode
 	•	Data Processing: Calculation of energy consumption using an AVL to optimize performance.
 	•	Generality: Management of HV-B, HV-A, and LV stations with a single program.
 	•	Memory Management: Dynamic allocation and deallocation to minimize memory footprint.